dalmyitei/one-click-hugo-cms/site/content/products/_index.md

         3% de cada rodada de mercados de previsão é usada para comprar META para queimar 2% de cada colheita de rendimento no Auto META Pool 2% de cada venda de NFT no mercado de NFT é usado para comprar META para queimar

-  heading: Tokenomics
-  description: >
-     Essa é a economia do Token META.
-main:
-  heading: Great coffee with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg